nievesalvin/github-tutorial/README.md

 ## Git vs. GitHub
  Git is a version control software that takes "snapshots" of a programmers code
  and keeps track of changes and modifications that have been made to the project
- itself, while Github is a website where a programmer can send code to the cloud
+ itself, while Github is a website where a programmer can send code to the cloud;
- so that the code itself lives elsewhere instead of locally.
-Github is also at the enter
+ so that the code itself 'lives' elsewhere in addition to 'living' locally.
- of social coding, where a pethora of programmers can use eachothers' code as a
+ Github is also at the enter of social coding, where a pethora of programmers can use
- starting point to start their own project.
+ eachothers' code  to brank off and use others code as a starting point to start their
+ own project.

  In order to work Github needs git, where as Git does not need GitHub to work
  hence why "Git" can be found in the word "GitHub" and why "Github" is
  not found in "Git."

 ---
 ## Initial Setup